petter-a-kvalsvik/dotfiles/README.md

 # dotfiles
-Some of my laptop's dotfiles
+Some of my laptop's dotfiles.

-## To do:
-* Colors need to be organized in a better way
+My setup at the moment is [Manjaro i3](https://manjaro.org/community-editions/) with [polybar](https://github.com/jaagr/polybar) and [rofi](https://github.com/DaveDavenport/rofi) in [nord colorscheme](https://github.com/arcticicestudio/nord)